 Very polite and affectionate

 Although use of formal “you” was confusing, I found Colombians to be extremely polite with how they spoke to me!
 Some people I'd pass in the street, and the security of the building I was living in would always greet me with a cheery “¡Caballero!”
 (Gentleman), and they would always try their best to make you feel good.

 Many of them told an American I met, whose Spanish was abysmal, (i.e. he was barely mustering up the courage to say “hola”) that it was very good.
 Such exaggeration is great for morale, and can help you make progress quicker.

 (Since they presumed I was Spanish most of the time, they didn't feel the need to compliment my level; this stage of not being complimented is actually what I ultimately aim for in my languages).

 And the terms of endearment!
-Forget the girl I was going out with; waitresses (who were old enough to be my grandmother mind you), my salsa instructor, girls I had just met who would have their boyfriends beside them etc. would constantly call me “corazón” and “mi amor”, with no romantic implications at all.
+Waitresses (who were old enough to be my grandmother mind you), my married salsa instructor, girls I had just met who would have their boyfriends right beside them etc. would constantly call me “corazón” and “mi amor”, with no romantic implications at all.
 They are just that affectionate in general!
-(I’ll spare you the lesson today on what you get called in an actual romantic relationship! )

 I've tried to change the way I speak to be more Colombian, but all the time I spent in Spain has burned that accent into me, so much so that I was confused for a Spaniard on several occasions!
 Despite this, it was fascinating to learn about the various dialects and the people of Colombia.

-If you have any thoughts on Colombian Spanish, do share them with us in the comments!
-Don’t forget to share this post with your friends on Facebook
+Don't forget to share this post with your friends on Facebook 🙂